swirlai/swirl-search/docs/Azure.md

 * Click the "Get It Now" button, and on the following screen, select a "Plan" option and click the blue "Create" button.
 ![Azure Marketplace Create Screenshot](images/Azure_Marketplace-1.png)

 * Click into the "Basics" tab.
-Select an Azure "Subscription", specify a "Resource Group" (optional), select a Region, provide an Application Name of your choosing, and the Manged Resource Group name.
+Select an Azure "Subscription", specify a new "Resource Group" specifically for the Swirl Managed App, select a Region, provide an Application Name of your choosing, and the Manged Resource Group name.
+Click the "Next" button to save this configuration.
 ![Azure Marketplace Basics Screenshot](images/Azure_Marketplace-3.png)

 * Click into the "App Registration" tab and read the instructions provided there.